The Latin Americans

 The Latin Americans were the first new culture to be developed for Wars of Liberty.
 During the timeline of the mod, new nations were born after ferocious independence movements from their Spanish and Portuguese masters and slowly became engulfed in wars between each other.

-Immigration
+Immigration and Age-up

-Town Hall & Coronel
+Town Hall & Caudillos

 FREEHTML5.co Free HTML5 Template